Who is this degree for?

 Intended for students wishing to working in a hospital setting, Erikson’s child life specialization helps you develop the skill and sensitivity required for this important role through focused course work and an internship at one of the Chicago area’s many top-ranked medical facilities.

-Before admission to the child life specialization, you must have 100 hours of direct experience with children and families in a hospital/medical setting, preferably under the supervision of a certified child life specialist.
+Before admission to the child life specialization, you should have 100 hours of direct experience with children and families in a hospital/medical setting, preferably under the supervision of a certified child life specialist.
 We strongly recommend that you have this completed at the time you submit your application to the child life program.

 Students complete the core child development curriculum, as well as two additional courses in child life in order to meet the course requirements for certification by the Child Life Council.
 Upon completion of all program course work, students apply for a child life internship at one of the hospitals in the area.